wpeventmanager/wp-event-manager/readme.txt

 More languages can be added to this list in the future.
 You can be a contributor to our translation efforts to help us add more languages to it.
 [Click](https://translate.wordpress.org/) here to be a contributor.

-== **Get More From WP Event Manager With Its Premium addons** ==
+== Get More From WP Event Manager With Its Premium addons ==

 WP Event Manager offers 37+ premium add-ons for different event management needs.
 These event add-ons are known for their excellent features and affordability.

 Explore some of the best-selling event addons of WP Event Manager:

-- **Event Calendar**: Enables you to display your event dates and details through an interactive events calendar on your events website.
+- **[Event Calendar](https://wp-eventmanager.com/knowledge-base/event-calendar/)**: Enables you to display your event dates and details through an interactive events calendar on your events website.

-- **Sell Tickets**: Allows you to efficiently sell event tickets, share them with attendees through emails and accept payment through WooCommerce.
+- **[Sell Tickets](https://wp-eventmanager.com/knowledge-base/sell-tickets/)**: Allows you to efficiently sell event tickets, share them with attendees through emails and accept payment through WooCommerce.

-- **Event Registration**: Helps you manage event registrations through an easily customizable events registration form that your attendees need to fill in.
+- **[Event Registration](https://wp-eventmanager.com/knowledge-base/registrations/)**: Helps you manage event registrations through an easily customizable events registration form that your attendees need to fill in.

-- **Recurring events**: Simplifies your recurring event management process by updating your recurring event dates automatically on your events calendar.
+- **[Recurring Events](https://wp-eventmanager.com/knowledge-base/recurring-events/)**: Simplifies your recurring event management process by updating your recurring event dates automatically on your events calendar.

-- **Stripe Split Payment**: Distributes the events ticket revenue among the website owner and event organizer making it easy for admins to monetize their events website.
+- **[Stripe Split Payment](https://wp-eventmanager.com/knowledge-base/stripe-split-payment/)**: Distributes the events ticket revenue among the website owner and event organizer making it easy for admins to monetize their events website.

-- **WooCommerce Paid Listing**: Offers a great way to monetize your events website by earning commissions from event organizers for posting their events on your events website.
+- **[WooCommerce Paid Listing](https://wp-eventmanager.com/knowledge-base/woocommerce-paid-listings/)**: Offers a great way to monetize your events website by earning commissions from event organizers for posting their events on your events website.

-- **Expo Networking**: Creates engaging virtual exhibitions or events with interactive booths, sessions, and more.
+- **[Expo Networking](https://wp-eventmanager.com/knowledge-base/expo-and-networking-for-organizers/)**: Creates engaging virtual exhibitions or events with interactive booths, sessions, and more.

-- **Zoom**: lets you create uninterrupted virtual meets with the power of Zoom where meeting links can be shared directly from the events website.
+- **[Zoom](https://wp-eventmanager.com/knowledge-base/zoom/)**: lets you create uninterrupted virtual meets with the power of Zoom where meeting links can be shared directly from the events website.

-- **Speaker and schedule**: Displays the names of your event speakers and their speech schedule at your event.
+- **[Speaker and Schedule](https://wp-eventmanager.com/knowledge-base/speaker-and-schedule/)**: Displays the names of your event speakers and their speech schedule at your event.

 The list goes on.
 Explore the entire list of our event addons here.

-== **Documentation: Simplifying Plugin Usage for Everyone** ==
+== Documentation: Simplifying Plugin Usage for Everyone ==

-For a detailed user guide, check out our **[knowledge base section](https://wp-eventmanager.com/knowledge-base/) ** on our official WP Event Manager website or visit our **[YouTube channel](https://www.youtube.com/channel/UCnfYxg-fegS_n9MaPNU61bg) ** for tutorial videos on our event plugins.
+For a detailed user guide, check out our **[Knowledge base Section](https://wp-eventmanager.com/knowledge-base/)** on our official WP Event Manager website or visit our **[YouTube channel](https://www.youtube.com/channel/UCnfYxg-fegS_n9MaPNU61bg)** for tutorial videos on our event plugins.

-== **Support: Quality Assistance for Seamless Event Management** ==
+== Support: Quality Assistance for Seamless Event Management ==

 WP Event Manager is backed by a friendly and sincere support team who are always ready to assist its users in case of need.